reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 There are some data scientists on Twitter that are committed to promoting new bloggers.
 Check out [David Robinson](https://twitter.com/drob)'s article [Advice to Aspiring Data Scientists: Start a Blog](http://varianceexplained.org/r/start-blog/)

 ### Showcase Your Work
-Sharing your work, particularly in data science, where the community relies on open source software, is a great way to show your sklls.
+Sharing your work, particularly in data science where the community relies on open source software, is a great way to show your sklls.
 Whether it's Kaggle competitions or projects, make your code available in a GitHub repository and write a corresponding blog.
 Employers *do look* at GitHub accounts of candidates to see their GitHub activity, coding level and projects.

 ---
 ## Networking